ayadebbagh/Write-ups/Wargames/OverTheWire/Level 16 - 17.md

 "The credentials for the next level can be retrieved by submitting the password of the current level to **a port on localhost in the range 31000 to 32000**.
 First find out which of these ports have a server listening on them.
 Then find out which of those speak SSL/TLS and which don’t.
 There is only 1 server that will give the next credentials, the others will simply send back to you whatever you send to it.
 **Helpful note: Getting “DONE”, “RENEGOTIATING” or “KEYUPDATE”?
 Read the “CONNECTED COMMANDS” section in the manpage.**"

+The first thing I did was use `ss -l` to show all listening port, however that showed way too many ports.
+After some research, I used `nmap` to only look for the specific range in the challenge by doing `nmap -p 31000-32000 127.0.0.1` where `127.0.0.1` is localhost.
+This gave me 5 different ports that I could test out.
+Doing `openssl s_client -connect localhost:<port>` on every given port to see if they accept ssl connections and if they give back the credentials.
+Tried on

 **Credentials for level 17:**
 -----BEGIN RSA PRIVATE KEY----- MIIEogIBAAKCAQEAvmOkuifmMg6HL2YPIOjon6iWfbp7c3jx34YkYWqUH57SUdyJ